jdnewman85/yausg/POC_TODO.md

 # Prototype todo

-Think I should move away from childbuilder

 BUGS
+  Hover isn't removed on leaving tilemap
   Focus is removed on cursor move
-  Highlight isn't removed on leaving tilemap
+  *Both* Probably related to them all setting stroke
+    specifically, ladder_tile_unhighlight_system setting it back to black We should have only one system control any one output

 Probably want the ability to have a below, above and local component for highlight/focus

-Should I be prefering bundles as return for spawn functions?